zalando/zalando.github.io/.github/PULL_REQUEST_TEMPLATE.md

 Issue: #

 ## Description

-PR description message describing the motivation and context for the change being proposed.
+Describe the motivation and context for the proposed change.

 ## Types of Changes

-_What types of changes does your code introduce? remove the points which aren't applicable:_
+_What types of changes does your code introduce?
+Remove the points which aren't applicable:_

 - New feature (non-breaking change which adds functionality)
 - Bug fix (non-breaking change which fixes an issue)
 - Configuration change
-- Refactor/improvements
+- Refactoring/improvements

 ## Tasks